garyjyzhang/scanner-colmap/README.md

 ```
 python3 extraction.py --scanner_config /path/to/config.toml --packet_size 5
 ```
 3. Feature matching.
 The image features from the previous steps are used to find similarities between pairs of images and generate two view geometries.
-Each image is matched with the next _overlap_ images in order.
-A small _packet_size_ is recommended to parallelize the process.
+Each image is matched with the next _overlap_ number of images in order.
+A small _packet_size_ is recommended to parallelize the process, given there is sufficient computing resources.
 ```
 python3 feature_matching.py --scanner_config /path/to/config.toml --overlap 10 --packet_size 4
 ```
 4. Sparse reconstruction.
 In this step, the geometries from the previous step are merged to create sparse 3D models.
 The number of submodels can be controlled using the _cluster_size_ and _cluster_overlap_ parameters.

-The _cluster_size_ is the number of key images to use per cluster.
-The two view geometries of these key images obtained from last step will be unpacked and used to reconstruct the submodel.
+The _cluster_size_ is the number of key images to use per cluster, where each key image is a row from the feature matching step.
+The two view geometries between the key images and their peer images obtained from last step will be unpacked and used to reconstruct the submodel.
 The _cluster_overlap_ specifies how many key images are shared between each submodel, this is can be increased if model merging fails in the next step.
 ```
 python3 incremental_mapping.py --scanner_config /path/to/config.toml --matching_overlap 10 --cluster_size 10 --cluster_overlap 5
 ```